Split-octonion

 In mathematics, the split-octonions are an 8-dimensional nonassociative algebra over the real numbers.
 Unlike the standard octonions, they contain non-zero elements which are non-invertible.
 Also the signatures of their quadratic forms differ: the split-octonions have a split signature (4,4) whereas the octonions have a positive-definite signature (8,0).

 Up to isomorphism, the octonions and the split-octonions are the only two 8-dimensional composition algebras over the real numbers.
 They are also the only two octonion algebras over the real numbers.
 Split-octonion algebras analogous to the split-octonions can be defined over any field.

 Definition

 Cayley–Dickson construction

 The octonions and the split-octonions can be obtained from the Cayley–Dickson construction by defining a multiplication on pairs of quaternions.
-We introduce a new imaginary unit ℓ and write a pair of quaternions (a, b) in the form a + ℓb.
+We introduce a new imaginary unit ℓ and write a pair of quaternions (a, b) in the form a + bℓ.
 The product is defined by the rule: